lindseybaron/tomo-trains/README.md

 The web service should provide a means for clients to post a schedule for a new train line that runs through this station and verify its correctness:

-- A request to `/trains` should accept a train identifier (a string that contains up to four alphanumeric characters, e.g. ‘EWR0’, ‘ALP5’, ‘TOMO’, etc) and a list of times when the train arrives in the station
+- A request to `/trains` should accept a train identifier (a string that contains up to four alphanumeric characters, e.g. ‘EWR0’, ‘ALP5’, ‘TOMO’, etc.) and a list of times when the train arrives in the station
 - A request to `/trains/<train_id>` should provide the schedule for the specified train identifier
 - A request to `/trains/next` should return the time two or more trains will be in the station.